 Prior to joining Fenwick, Kevin worked at a leading international law firm where he was a partner in the competition/litigation group.
 Prior to embarking on his legal career, Kevin worked for IBM’s research division.

-- Patent litigation, 2019 – ongoing.
+- Patent litigation, 2019.
 Representing Almirall in patent litigation to enforce its patents related to acne treatment.
 On the eve of trial, the parties reach a resolution favorable to our client.

-- Patent litigation, 2018 – ongoing.
+- Patent litigation, 2018 – 2021.
 Representing Quest Diagnostics in the enforcement of its patents related to measuring certain metabolites in human blood samples.
 The matter was resolved favorably for our client.

-- Patent litigation, 2017 – ongoing.
+- Patent litigation, 2017 – 2018.
 Representing a pharmaceutical conglomerate in connection with its efforts to offer biosimilars.

-- Patent litigation, 2010 – ongoing.
+- Patent litigation, 2010 – 2018.
 Acted for Google in a patent infringement matter filed by Interval Licensing in the Western District of Washington.
-The claim, filed against major internet search and e-commerce companies, alleged infringement of four patents held by Interval.
+The complaint, filed against major internet search and e-commerce companies, alleged infringement of four patents held by Interval.
 (Interval Licensing v.
 AOL, Apple, eBay, Facebook, Google, Netflix, Office Depot, OfficeMax, Staples, Yahoo!, and YouTube (W.D.
 Wash.
 2010).
-Kevin obtained a stay of several patents during re-examination, the claims of which the patent office found unpatentable and rejected; the Federal Circuit affirmed the rejection of claims was affirmed on appeal.
+Kevin obtained a stay of several patents during re-examination, the claims of which the patent office found unpatentable and rejected; the Federal Circuit affirmed the rejection of claims on appeal.
 He also obtained a ruling of invalidity and/or non-infringement on the remaining claims of the two other patents on summary judgment.
 This ruling on invalidity was affirmed by the Federal Circuit.
-In 2016, Kevin led a team that obtained a judgment on the pleadings that the remaining asserted claims were directed to non-patentable subject matter and dismissing the case with respect to the remaining claims.
-This win was recently affirmed on appeal.
+In 2016, Kevin led a team that obtained a judgment on the pleadings that the final remaining asserted claims were directed to non-patentable subject matter and dismissing the case with respect to the remaining claims.
+This win was affirmed on appeal.